All Episodes

 This won't work.

-Then you would instill some confidence in the market.
+Then you would instill some confidence in the markets.

-So but a rebate plan is not going to do it, and it's symptomatic of really uh what you're talking about here.
+And it's symptomatic of really what you're talking about here.

 Absolutely.

-And and the problem is, unfortunately, there are too few voters out there who have that fiscal conservative viewpoint, uh, and too many who look at this rebate and go, ooh, that's great.
+And the problem is, unfortunately, there are too few voters out there who have that fiscal conservative viewpoint and too many who look at this rebate and go, ooh, that's great.

-I I'm gonna keep these guys in office.
+I'm going to keep these guys in office.

-Well, look, never underestimate an individual's ability to rationalize, whether it's the ethanol subsidy seekers, uh the the agricultural community, uh whether it's export import bank monies.
+Well, look, never underestimate an individual's ability to rationalize, whether it's the ethanol subsidy seekers, the agricultural community, whether it's export-import bank monies.

 We need to build them.

-If we can't say no to that, we I mean, let them build their own edifice.
+If we can't say no to that, I mean, let them build their own edifice.

 Yeah.

-You you mentioned the uh T tax a few minutes ago, and uh I have to share my daughter uh is in elementary school, she brought home uh some type of a spelling paper, but they talked about the incident where the T accidentally fell into the Boston Harbor.
+She brought home some type of a spelling paper, but they talked about the incident where the tea accidentally fell into the Boston harbor.

 I had to laugh because liberalism, you know, liberalism is just subvertly sneaking into our education system where it wasn't an act of defiance.